englishphilosophy/english-philosophical-texts/GUIDELINES.md

 titles, formatting, block and inline quotations, foreign text, margin comments, citations, and footnotes.
 Page breaks, page numbers, and line breaks should be ignored.
 Some very basic critical markup should be added, in the form of numbers for each paragraph and each footnote.
-In the latter case, these numbers should replace the symbol used to identify the footnote in the original text (\*, †, ‡, §, etc.).
+In the case of footnotes, these numbers should replace the symbol used to identify the footnote in the original text (\*, †, ‡, §, etc.).

 Additional critical markup&mdash;identifying named individuals, citations, and correcting typographical errors in the source text&mdash;may be included, but